 2) Different Licensing Exams

-Oddly enough both professionals have the same minimum training hour requirement.
+Until recently, both professionals had the same minimum training hour requirement.

-To be eligible for a cosmetology or barber license in Florida, a person must complete a minimum of 1200 hours at either a Florida School of Cosmetology or a Florida School for Barbering.
+To be eligible for a cosmetology license in Florida, a person must complete a minimum of 1200 hours at a Florida School of Cosmetology.
+Only 900-1000 hours (new Laws are making it a little unclear) are needed for a barber license and 600 hours for a restricted barber license.

-After completing education, submitting a complete application to the appropriate board, the applicant will be contacted to schedule a time to take the written exam at a Pearson VUE location.
-Both Barbers and Cosmetologists have written exams, although different content.
+After completing education, submitting a completed application to the appropriate board, the applicant will be contacted to schedule a time to take the written exam at a Pearson VUE location.
+Both Barbers and Cosmetologists have written exams, although each is tested on different content.

 3) Differences Between Cosmetologists and Barbers in Practice